 Many years ago, I started the process of eliminating procrastination.
 It wasn’t easy, and it took me longer to beat than I imagined it would.
 Over time, the practices I put in place became habits, displacing the resistance I felt towards some tasks and projects.
-What follows will help you stop procrastinating.
+What follows will help you stop procrastinating on the work necessary to reach your goals.

 Worst Things First: First of all, not very many things are as bad as you make them out to be in your mind.
 You can get yourself all wound up and talk yourself into resisting work you need to do.
 I started to do the very worst thing I need to do first each day, believing that my psychic energy was better in the morning.
 If I had a tough call to make, I would make it before doing anything else.
 If I had some client work I wasn’t thrilled to have to do, I did it first—and without hesitation.
 The early win propelled me into my day, and everything I did after that was increasingly easier.
 Much of the work I resisted took me less than 45 minutes once I buckled down.